Abdurahman0x/LAB_FILES_IO/README.md

 - Then return again to ther first question and ask again, you coninue this untill the user types in "exit" , then you exit the program. and print to the user "thank you for using the To-Do program, come back again soon"

-# Bonus

-# LAB_MODULES_PACKAGES

-## Create a new module and name it "dateOP.py" ,  dateOP has the following:
-- A function that when called prints the current date.

-## Create a new module "main.py" , and do the following:
-- import dateOP
-- call the function that print the current date

-### hint : You should import the date class from the datetime module.

 ------------------------

 ## Library (BONUS)